-June is a perfect month for cold-weather enthusiasts to visit Mendoza, Argentina.
-If you’re planning to visit Mendoza in June, be prepared to explore breathtaking landscapes, visit several wineries, and enjoy memorable culinary experiences, all amidst vineyard scenery, cold weather, and the possibility of snow.
+If you have plans to visit Mendoza in June, be prepared to explore stunning landscapes, visit several wineries, and enjoy memorable gastronomic experiences, all amidst a setting of vineyards, cold weather, and the possibility of snow.

 1. Weather in Mendoza in June: Get ready for the cold!